sisovin/vite-react-mpos/README.md

 ---

+## 🔐 .gitignore updates

+- The `.gitignore` file has been expanded to include common artifacts and generated files such as `dist/`, `build/`, `.DS_Store`, editor folders, and more.
+This keeps the repository clean and prevents committing environment-specific files.

+---

 ## 📜 License

 This example is provided as-is for learning/demo purposes.
 Add a LICENSE if you intend to reuse components in production.